geminerald/pressie/README.md

 ## Deployment:

 This project was deployed via Heroku.
-For full details on deployment with Heroku you can view their documentation <a href="https://devcenter.heroku.com/articles/git" target="_blank">here</a>
+For full details on deployment with Heroku you can view their documentation <a href="https://devcenter.heroku.com/articles/git">here</a>

-<a href="http://google.com/" target="_blank">Hello, world!</a>

 ### In Summary: